yuwanjun564/MinecoloniesWiki/source/tutorials/schematics.md

 ---
 # 蓝图

-Schematics are files containing block and entity information of a certain area a player scanned with the [Scan Tool](../items/scantool) in-game.
+蓝图（Schematic） are files containing block and entity information of a certain area a player scanned with the [Scan Tool](../items/scantool) in-game.
 You can use the scan tool and scan ANY building or structure you like in singleplayer or multiplayer and then have your [Builder](../../source/workers/builder) build it for you (provided that you give them all the materials needed, of course).

 - [Schematics](#schematics)
   - [Scanning a New Structure](#scanning-a-new-structure)